The first issues of both our College & Pro Football Newsletter and Trends

 If winning a preseason game were truly important then starters

-But
+But the reality

-schemes and decide on starters and backups.
+decide on starters and backups.

-Wins don't count in the standings
+Wins don't count in the standings and losses

-and losses don't hurt you in the race for the Playoffs.
+don't hurt you in the race for the Playoffs.

-For the most part
+For the most part NFL exhibition

-assess the progress their teams are making as the start of the real season approaches.
+their teams are making as the start of the real season approaches.

-Put
+Put another

-Bowls.
 But can you name who had the best preseason records the past few seasons?

 That